-Orthorexia nervosa: Do anti-GMO activists and shoppers have it?
+Orthorexia nervosa: Do anti-GMO activists have this 'eating disorder'?

-The idea that strict devotion to "eating pure" can be a feature of mental illness, or even a specific psychiatric diagnosis, has made the news several times over the last year.
+The idea that strict devotion to "eating pure" can be a feature of mental illness, or even a specific psychiatric diagnosis, has made the news several times.
 Coined by Steve Bratman in 1997, the term "orthorexia nervosa" (ON) refers to a preoccupation with eating foods perceived to be healthy, and avoiding foods perceived to be unhealthy, to a psychopathological extreme.

 Today, the term orthorexia is recognized by mental health professionals but there is continuous debate within the American Psychiatric Association on whether to add ON to the Diagnostic and Statistical Manual of Mental Disorders (DSM), the comprehensive guideline used for making and classifying psychiatric diagnoses.
-The current DSM, the 5th Edition (DSM-5), incorporates significant changes in the eating disorder section, including the addition of a new diagnosis called binge eating disorder, but it's too early to guess whether the DSM-6 that will come out a few years hence will make ON part of the diagnostic mix.
+The current DSM, the 5th Edition, incorporates significant changes in the eating disorder section, including the addition of a new diagnosis called binge eating disorder, but it's too early to guess whether the DSM-6 will make ON part of the diagnostic mix.

-The GLP has discussed this condition previously in an analysis by Ben Locwin, Worried about eating a bacon burger?
-That's orthorexia-Misplaced obsessions of the affluent.
+The GLP has discussed this condition previously in an analysis by Ben Locwin here.

-While the fate of ON hangs in the balance one thing is clear: the discussions about it are causing symptoms of anxiety among the elites of perceived healthy eating, those who promote exclusive purchase and consumption of foods lacking "chemicals", gluten, or even a molecule derived from plants produced via transgenic technologies, gene editing, or intervention with post-translational processes (all called "GMOs" arbitrarily in public discourse, at the exclusion of certain older technologies whose modifying effect on the genomes of organisms is actually much more dramatic).
-This suggests that whatever the eventual outcome of the ON diagnosis, at least some fraction of "natural" food advocates, the leaders in particular, may have at least one trait that generally is not considered to be in-line with perfect mental health.
+While the fate of ON hangs in the balance, one thing is clear: the discussions about it are causing symptoms of anxiety among the elites of perceived healthy eating, those who promote exclusive purchase and consumption of foods lacking "chemicals," gluten, or even a molecule derived from plants produced via transgenic technologies, gene editing, or intervention with post-translational processes (commonly referred to as GMOs).
+This suggests that whatever the eventual outcome of the ON diagnosis, at least some fraction of natural food advocates, may have at least one trait that generally is not considered to be in-line with perfect mental health.